dimitri-nicolo/calico/security/defend-dos-attack.md

 #### Step 3: Create deny incoming traffic global network policy

-Finally, create a {{site.prodname}} GlobalNetworkPolicy adding the GlobalNetworkSet label (**dos-blacklist** in the previous step) as a selector to deny ingress traffic.
+Finally, create a Calico GlobalNetworkPolicy adding the GlobalNetworkSet label (**dos-blacklist** in the previous step) as a selector to deny ingress traffic.
 To more quickly enforce the denial of forwarded traffic to the host at the packet level, use the **doNotTrack** and **applyOnForward** options.

 ```yaml
 apiVersion: projectcalico.org/v3